 How does freight forwarding work?
 Freight forwarding works like logistics architects.
 They coordinate the transport of goods from origin to destination.
 Furthermore, they do not own the ships, planes, or trucks.
 Instead, they negotiate rates, manage crucial paperwork (like the Bill of Lading and commercial invoices), and navigate customs for domestic and international shipments.
 It is the organized coordination of moving goods from a supplier to the final destination.

-It is a bridge between manufacturers, carriers, and customers.
+Overall, it is a bridge between manufacturers, carriers, and customers.
 It comprises three main phases: origin operations, international transit, and destination handling.

 In origin handling, the goods are transported from the shipper’s warehouse to the forwarder’s origin factory/facility/port via truck or rail.
 Moreover, the forwarder inspects the cargo, checks for damage, and would consolidate smaller loads of cargo in case of (Less-than-Container Load or LCL).
-The forwarder then begins his export clearance work.
+Later, the forwarder then begins his export clearance work.
 In other words, he prepares and files essential documents (e.g., commercial invoice, packing list) to clear the goods for departure from the origin country/place.

 Falcon Freight simplifies your import and export operations by effective customs clearance.